 Required Fields

-For the purposes of this data dictionary a “required” field can potentially cause a file or record rejection if it is blank or omitted– i.e. it does not contain a Field Data Value or have a Common Null Value as outlined in the Field Contents section.
+For the purposes of this manual a “required” field can potentially cause a file or record rejection if it is blank or omitted– i.e. it does not contain a Field Data Value or have a Common Null Value as outlined in the Field Contents section.

 The table below lists the required and conditional fields for acute care hospital.
 Fields marked “required” are to be “non-blank” in an acute care trauma data submission.
 Fields marked as conditional must be completed, if applicable to the treatment of a trauma patient.
-All fields not listed in this manual, but exist in the FTDS and the NTDS dictionary is considered optional and may be submitted to the department.
+All fields not listed in this manual, but exist in the FTDS and the NTDS dictionary are considered optional and may be submitted to the department.

 The first column in the table below indicates if the data element is a FTDS or NTDS specific field, the second column is the data element name and the usage column denotes if the field is required or conditional.